-Researchers have found that excessive caffeine irritates tinnitus and may sometimes cause tinnitus.
+Researchers have found that caffeine can make tinnitus worse and sometimes caffeine can cause tinnitus.2

-Some patients who have completely cut-out, or at least drastically reduced the amount of coffee and caffeine they consume, have been able to completely eliminate their tinnitus.
+Some patients who have completely cut out, or at least drastically reduced the amount of coffee and caffeine they consume, have been able to eliminate their tinnitus.13

 This doesn’t mean that everyone with tinnitus shouldn’t have any caffeine.
-But going on a 2-week trial to see if this method would help you is worth a shot.
+But since caffeine found in coffee and tea can cause ringing in the ears and might make it worse, going on a 2-week trial to see if cutting it down will help you is worth a shot.8,14

 We’ve put together a list of easy ways to cut down caffeine intake as well as a helpful guide for some healthy alternatives to coffee.

-Even if your tinnitus isn’t 100% improved with the lower coffee intake, as a side-effect it might help your sleep quality, which can be a big issue with tinnitus.
+Even if your tinnitus isn’t 100% improved with the lower coffee intake, as a side effect it might help your sleep quality, which can be a big issue with tinnitus.14

-If you’re having trouble with sleeping, we have some sleep tips specifically for tinnitus sufferers like you.
+If you’re having trouble sleeping, we have some sleep tips specifically for tinnitus sufferers like you.

 5. Food High in Saturated Fat